-Bergen County is one of nine members of the New Bridge Landing Park Commission established by the State of New Jersey.
-This Commission manages this historic site located in River Edge.
-Bergen County is responsible for maintenance of the Campbell-Christie House, which is leased to the Bergen County Historical Society.
-The 18th Century sandstone house is now on the New Jersey and National Registers of Historic Places.
-Due to the site's proximity to Manhattan, this house was a principal base of military operation during the Revolutionary War, and historical reenactments take place there.
-The County owns and is also responsible for the swing truss bridge onsite.
+Bergen County is one of nine members of the New Bridge Landing Park Commission established by the State of New Jersey to manage the historic site located in River Edge.
+The County is responsible for maintenance of the Campbell-Christie House which is leased to the Bergen County Historical Society.
+The 18th century sandstone house was built in New Milford in 1774 and moved to New Bridge Landing in 1977.
+It joins other sandstone houses, including the Steuben House which became a principal base of military operation during the Revolutionary War.
+Historical reenactments and other events take place at the site.
+The County also owns the swing truss bridge onsite.